Teng-Olive/Demo-repo/README.md

 ## Get organised

-Open index.html in your browser.
+Open index.html in your browser!